 Areas in Massachusetts that DO allow the use of marijuana:

 While recreational marijuana has been legalized in the state, consuming it on federal lands makes it a federal crime.
 For this reason, using any marijuana product on federal land, including any national park, forest, monument, etc. could get you in serious trouble.
 Even if you are not on federal land, using marijuana in a public place is always illegal.

 In 2012, Mass voters approved ‘Question 3’ in a landslide victory with 63% of the electorate supporting the legalization of medical marijuana.
 With the passage of Question 3, eligible Massachusetts citizens 18 and over can now purchase marijuana to meet their medical needs.
 While a medical marijuana card is no longer required to purchase legal marijuana products in the state, it may be a good idea to hold onto your card a little longer.
 Medical marijuana patients remain exempt from the steep taxes imposed on recreational marijuana so the yearly fee to maintain your medical card may pay for itself after a few visits.
-Medical marijuana patients also do not need to worry about their local dispensary running out of product, as the state mandates that 35% of medical grade cannabis be reserved for medical patients.
+Medical marijuana patients also do not need to worry about their local dispensary running out of products, as the state mandates that 35% of medical-grade cannabis be reserved for medical patients.
 If you utilize delivery services as a medical patient, keeping your medical marijuana card is a must.
 Currently, delivery services can only serve medical marijuana patients in Massachusetts.

 While some states in the US will honor a medical recommendation from another state, Massachusetts does not.
 Recreational marijuana will still be available to any adult 21 or older.